Commit-Gated Activation · Append-Only Evidence · Independent Verification

 Why the invention is structural

-The objective is not stronger policy or better logging.
+The objective is not merely stronger policy or better logging.
 The objective is a deterministic control primitive that makes externally effective computing state an explicit and verifiable transition, not an implicit side effect of execution.

 Common approach